kaikue/MagicOfTheStars/README.md

 			- Streams of water that push you faster
 		- Cloud kingdom
 			- Princess- authoritarian
+			- Bird pirates
+			- Have to resolve war
 		- Haunted Mansion
 			- Draculas
 			- Appearing platforms